 Usually, when you have to develop a new feature, you have to touch existing code, you change a few things here and there, but then you end up in a place no developer wants to be, the code is not working anymore and you did so many changes you are not sure which one broke it, you spend a lot of time trying to find that change or sometimes you roll back all your changes and start again from zero.

 While facing this situation I encountered another reason for loving TDD, LOW RISK.

-Many times when I was going through that phase of writing the tests after the code was done, I encountered and error that would make my whole test suite crumble, I noticed it was because the foundations of that suite were not stable to begin with.
+Many times when I was going through that phase of writing the tests after the code was done, I encountered an error that would make my whole test suite crumble, I noticed it was because the foundations of that suite were not stable, to begin with.